|Altrincham Electric Railway Preservation Society|

 Coaches Restoration work in 2014 update added

 The Society, also known as AERPS, was formed in 1970 to save some of the MSJ&AR 1931 'Altrincham Electric' multiple units.
-These were replaced by the 1959 designed (AM4, later known as class 304) 25kV AC units introduced from 1960 onwards.
+It is a focus for local railway interest.

 AERPS presents, monthly from October to April, a series of lectures on railway and related topics.
 Open to both members and visitors, they are held at the Altrincham Methodist Church Hall.